-A unique exhibition gallery where visitors of all ages can get up close and personal with Asian and European cultures with which Japan has had historical interactions.
-Alippa also develops and offers hands-on activity kits and programs for visitors to experience the museum in a more interactive setting.
+This is a unique exhibition gallery where visitors of all ages can get up close and personal with Asian and European cultures with which Japan has had historical interactions.
+Ajippa also develops and offers hands-on activity kits and programs for visitors to experience the museum in a more interactive setting.
 We also work with other educational institutions to develop educational programs.

-2Exhibition-related activities
+2 Exhibition-related activities